oguzhan-bolukbas/infra-oguzhan-bolukbas/README.md

 To specify and setup VMs on VMware Fusion, Vagrant and its required plugins will be used

-## Step 2 - Install or check the prerequisite tools
+## Step 2 - Install prerequisite tools

 0) Install Homebrew via the link below
 [https://brew.sh/](https://brew.sh/)